weberBen/geogebra-solver/README.md

 ## TODO

-- [ ] Add additional constraints with ConstrainedFitnessAL
+- [] Implement ConstrainedFitnessAL with hard constraints (distance A-A' as constraint, L2 as objective)

 ## Project Architecture